HammerJS is a popular library that helps you add support for touch gestures (e.g. swipe, pan, zoom, rotate) to your page.

 </head>

-For details on how the emulator works, please refer to the their official documentation.
+For details on how the emulator works, please refer to the official documentation.

 Then, include the JS files in your build.